keyur32/microsoft-graph-docs/get-started/office-365-connected-services.md

 The Starter sample is configured to send a simple email.
 Let's now leverage the power of Microsoft Graph to update it to send an email with the link to the signed-in user's profile photo uploaded on OneDrive.

-1. Navigate to the 'GraphService.cs' which hosts our code to call the Graph.
+1. Navigate to 'Models\GraphService.cs' which hosts our code to call the Graph.

 2. Find and **Uncomment** calls to the SDK in the following methods, to see how we can call the Graph to get a profile photo, upload a file to OneDrive and get a Sharing Link.